Back to Latest

 Community Health Center of Buffalo, Inc. (CHCB)

 Please contact Trinetta R, Alston, LPN (Vaccine Coordinator) at (716) 986-9199, ext.
-5907, to ask about eligibility/schedule an in-home appointment to receive a COVID-19 vaccine, booster, or flu vaccine (COVID-19 vaccines and boosters are free, however, you will need to provide insurance information to receive a flu vaccine).
+5907, to ask about eligibility/schedule an in-home appointment to receive a COVID-19 vaccine or flu vaccine.

 COVID-19 Vaccine Update